AISViz/AISdb/dispatcher/readme.md

 ### Client

 Stream data from the client to logging servers.
 The `--server_addr` option may be repeated for multiple server hosts.
+To accept input from stdin, use `--path "-"`

 ```
 cargo run --bin client -- \
   --path '/dev/random' \
-  --server_addr '127.0.0.1:9921'
+  --server_addr 'localhost:9921'
 ```

 ### Proxy

-Forward UDP packets from upstream addresses to downstream addresses.
+Forward UDP packets from listening port to downstream hosts.
 Options `--listen_addr` and `--downstream_addr` may be repeated for multiple endpoints.

 ```
 cargo run --bin proxy -- \
   --listen_addr '0.0.0.0:9921' \
-  --downstream_addr '[::1]:9922' \
+  --downstream_addr 'localhost:9922'
 ```

 ### Reverse-Proxy